Totsukawaii/UndownUnlock/README.md

 ## How to use

-1. Download the zip file from the Releases [here](https://github.com/Totsukawaii/UndownUnlock/releases/download/v1.0.5/UndownUnlock-v1.0.5.zip) (contains the dll file)
+1. Download the zip file from the Releases [here](https://github.com/Totsukawaii/UndownUnlock/releases/download/v1.0.5/UndownUnlock-v1.0.5.zip) (contains the dll file).
+Try reverting to [this older version](https://github.com/Totsukawaii/UndownUnlock/releases/download/v1.0.3/UndownUnlock-v1.0.3.zip) if you encounter problems.

 2. Double click `install_miniconda.bat` and wait for the installation to complete (wait for the message `Press any key to continue...`), make sure the file path doesn't have spaces or brackets